Solved! What Causes Bubbling Paint—and What to Do About It

 Solution: You can course-correct using the scraping-and-patching technique outlined in the last section of this article.
 Then, to prevent paint from blistering in the future, thoroughly clean the surface with a sponge dampened with soapy water followed by a dry rag.
 Let the surface air-dry completely before applying primer and paint to the patched areas.

-Solution: If you notice paint bubbles after a primer-free paint application, remove the bubbles using the scraping-and-patching technique outlined below, clean the surface, then apply a stain-blocking primer to the surface before re-painting it.
+Solution: If you notice paint bubbles after a primer-free paint application, remove the bubbles using the scraping-and-patching technique outlined below, clean the surface of joint compound dust and other debris, then apply a stain-blocking primer to the surface before re-painting it.
 Either oil-based or latex primer will do; pick yours to match the type of paint you plan to roll on afterward.
-(If you’re still deciding on the new top coat, keep in mind that oil-based primer is more resistant to moisture, making it a better choice in high-moisture spaces like bathrooms or kitchens.)
+(If you’re still deciding on the new topcoat, keep in mind that oil-based primer is more resistant to moisture, making it a better choice in high-moisture spaces like bathrooms or kitchens.)

 The primer will seal pores in the substrate, ultimately affording a thicker base coat with adequate binders that subsequent paint coats can stick to without bubbling.
 Just remember that the primer itself needs to dry fully before paint application, or else the solvent component of paint that is meant to evaporate during dry time will instead become trapped beneath the top paint coat and lead to blistering.

 The Painting Surface or Surroundings were Moist